tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ When you score a critical hit with an unarmed strike, you can instead deal the damage from that attack as ongoing poison damage (hard save ends, 16+).

 **Quirk:** Betrayer of trust.

 ---

+#### Shadow-strike Bracers

+2/Day but 1/Battle

+Attacks made using these bracers deal negative energy damage.
+When you make an attack using these bracers, target an enemy’s PD instead of AC.

+**Quirk:** Practices fighting blindfold.

+---